weibb123/BostonImageStyleTransfer/README.md

 ## Content
 The essential idea of neural style transfer is to define two distance function named d1 and d2\
-d1 is responsible for describing how different the contenets of two images are.\
+d1 is responsible for describing how different the contents of two images are.\
 d2 is responsible for describing the difference between two images in terms of their style.\
 Then, we take a content image and style image and transform content image by minimizing content and style distance with backpropagation\